Behaviour Modification Programme

 How do I work?

-STEP 1 – Mood Assessment
+STEP 1 – Mood and Hedonic Set Point Assessment

 STEP 2 – Emotional Assessment